 In 2017 Holly received recognition as a Top 20 under 40 by the Northeast Pennsylvania Business Journal and was nominated for the Forbes list of 30 Under 30 in the media category.
 In 2019, Holly received the Influencer of the Year award at the Greater Wilkes-Barre Chamber Young Professional Awards.

 Holly’s favorite project to date is Coal Creative’s own internal rebrand.
-Reframing has been key to every success.
-She believes we’re bigger than this workspace.
-She knows we’re bigger than this town.
 In her own words, “I have never felt closer to these people that I get to call my colleagues and my friends.
 I have never felt such unimaginable energy from every individual at once.
 To me, that is incredible – life-changing, even.”